The Brown Headed parrot is a very sweet cuddly bird for many owners.

 The Brown Headed Parrots should have a variety of healthy foods offered to them.
 You will need to provide at least 80 percent of diet with top-quality pellets.

-We like the Totally Organics Pellets that we carry because they are 100% organic and don't even have artificial vitamins in them.
+We like the Totally Organics Pellets because they are 100% organic and don't even have artificial vitamins in them.
 This is important if you have a bird with allergies.
-We also carry Harrison's Organic Pellets.
+We also like Harrison's Organic Pellets.

 I suggest that you pick one that is organic and not artificially dyed.
 Anything artificial has to be cleansed by the kidneys before it can be used.
 A lot of pellets are just junk.